clojusc/friend-oauth2/README.md

 ### 0.2.0

-This release integrates the wiki documentation, the Codox docs, and the README.
+This release integrates the wiki documentation, the Codox docs, the README, and the examples from the previously separate friend-oauth2-examples repo.

 ## Documentation [&#x219F;](#contents)